These instructions are for applicants to the Global Leaders Scholarship Program who cannot access the LSAC Electronic Application Process.

 The following items are required to complete your application for admission.
 Your file will not be evaluated until all required items have been received.
 You will receive an e-mail acknowledging receipt of your material; an additional e-mail will be sent if items are missing from an applicants' file.
 No e-mail will be sent, however, to indicate files are complete.

-Download, complete and send the Global Leaders Scholarship form to Duke Law School at least two weeks prior to submission of the full application.
+Download, complete and submit the Global Leaders Scholarship form to Duke Law School.

 Your application packet should contain all of the following when you mail it to Duke Law School: